Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia

-Relatively good experimental knowledge of excited quarkonia provides an excellent theoretical laboratory for testing of various field theoretical methods.
-Recently in CLEO \cite{CLEO} and Belle experiments progress in the experimental determination of electromagnetic transitions has provided new data, which should be confronted with fully Poincare invariant description.
+Recently in the CLEO \cite{CLEO} and Belle experiments progress in the experimental determination of electromagnetic transitions has provided new data, which should be confronted with fully Poincare invariant description.
 Recall that in naive quantum mechanical quarkonium picture $\psi(nS)\rightarrow \eta(n^{'}S) \gamma$ transitions should vanishes in zero recoil $\gamma$ for different $n,n^{'}$ due to the orthogonality of radial wave functions (see for instance \cite{Eichten1975, Eichten1980}).
-This is not the case of relativistic treatment in BSE framework, where this so called "hindered" transitions are not expected to be vanishing even for small photon energy.
+This is not the case of relativistic treatment in Bethe-Salpeter equation (BSE) framework, where this so called "hindered" transitions are not expected to be vanishing even for small photon energy.
 Also, a lot is known from heavy quarkonia production in $e^{+}e^{-}$ anihilations, where vector quarkonia are straightforwardly produced.
-BABAR \cite{BABAR}, Belle and BESS experiments continue collection of various meson experimental data.
-The masses of up to day observed excited charmonia (bottomonia) lie in the large range $3-4.5GeV (9.5-11GeV)$, which is a clear signal of the importance of relativistic description.
-One expects the similar for other spin mesons, however they are not easily accessible by the experiments.
-For the partial simplicity of related BSE structure we have started with pseudoscalar charmonia in this paper, recalling that the heaviest candidate for excited pseudoscalar $\eta_c$ meson was $X(3940)$ observed by Belle \cite{Belle} in double charmonium production is very likely $\eta(3S)$ state.
+The BABAR \cite{BABAR}, Belle and BESS experiments continue collection of various meson experimental data.

-In Quantum Field Theory the two body bound state is described by Bethe-Salpeter (BS) vertex function or, equivalently, by the BS amplitudes.
+In quantum field theory the two body bound state is described by the Bethe-Salpeter (BS) vertex function or, equivalently, by the BS amplitudes.